ArmandoBoemio/I-am-Groove/README.md

 <ul>
 <li>
-The <a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/app.js">app component</a> handles most of the GUI elements and state parameters updates.
+The <a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/src/app.js">app component</a> handles most of the GUI elements and state parameters updates.
 Here the <code>POST</code> method to send the state to the back-end and the trigger for new pattern generations are defined.
 From here the state is passed to child components as props.
 Finally, the play-pause functions are also handled within this component.
 </li>
 <li>
-The <a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/src/SoundControl.js">sound channel component</a> handles everything that happens into a single instrument row.
+The <a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/src/components/SoundChannel.js">sound channel component</a> handles everything that happens into a single instrument row.
 It has two main sub-modules:
 </li>
 <ul>
 <li>
-<a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/src/SoundControl.js">SoundControl</a> handles the functions for the record, play/pause and default/user buttons.
+<a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/src/components/SoundControl.js">SoundControl</a> handles the functions for the record, play/pause and default/user buttons.
 Each channel is defined by an ID and so are the audio associated to each of them.
 In particular, the audio is recorded using the <code>mediaRecorder</code> library and each time a new audioBlob is generated, it is sent to the back-end for further processing.
 Moreover, once the audio is received from the back-end, the channel is automatically set as 'User'.
 The play function allows to hear either the default or the user sound, depending on which one is selected.
 </li>
 <li>
-<a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/src/SoundControl.js">SingleCell</a> handles the behaviour of the row of drum hits.
-It determines how many cells should appear on the rows and which of those should be active according to the pattern that is received.
-It also allows the customization of the given pattern by switching on and off the cells that are clicked.
+<a href="https://github.com/ArmandoBoemio/I-am-Groove/blob/Release/client/src/components/SingleCell.js">SingleCell</a> handles the behaviour of the drum hits in the grid.
+Every cell is characterized by a channel id and a position id.
+Together they define the position of the cell in the grid.
+A counter iterates over all the positions.
+When it matches the id of an active cell, the associated sound is reproduced by the cell itself.
+It is finally possible to customize the given pattern, as the cell is switched active/inactive when clicked.
 </li>
 </ul>
 </ul>